GMAT vs GRE for MBA: Should you take the GMAT or GRE for MBA admission in 2022?

-How do MBA programs feel about the GRE in 2020?
+How do MBA programs feel about the GMAT vs GRE in 2020?

 There are more applicants admitted with GRE scores than ever before but this GRE slice still only comprises a small percentage of the applicant pie and there are some schools for which GRE admits has dropped.
 As reported by Poets and Quants, At Duke University’s Fuqua School of Business although the percentage of successful applicants with GRE scores skyrocketed from 2013 to 2015 (4% to 12%) in 2016 it dropped (11%).

-The overall trend is up for GRE but for top MBA programs GRE still lags: In 2017 top two GRE accepting elite MBA programs were the University of Michigan Ross School of Business with 19% GRE admits and MIT Sloan School of Management with 18%.
+The overall trend is up for GRE but for top MBA programs GRE still lags: In 2017 the top two GRE accepting elite MBA programs were the University of Michigan Ross School of Business with 19% GRE admits and MIT Sloan School of Management with 18%.
 Harvard HBS’s 2019 class had only 12% GRE test takers.
 As you go down the rankings GRE rates climb as high as 40% of the total.

 As a potential boost to the GRE’s credibility, Harvard Business School has begun releasing GRE statistics.
 This may have been a reaction to Robert J. Morse, chief data strategist at U.S. News & World Report, which compiles the most respected MBA rankings list, speculating that schools may be punished for failing to report GRE numbers (as reported here by Poets and Quants).
 With that you may see any GRE advantage evaporate as schools clamor to increase their median GRE scores.

 Conclusion: GMAT vs GRE the definitive guide for 2020

 - Apply to you unless you have a very compelling application.

 - Last forever because more schools are reporting GRE stats and the GRE may start factoring into b-school rankings.